xPMo/zsh-ls-colors/README.md

 ${prefix}::fmt -a ...     # [default] assign results to $reply as an array
 ${prefix}::fmt -A ...     # assign results to $reply as an associative array, with filenames as keys
 ${prefix}::fmt -o ...     # print results to stdout separated by newlines
+${prefix}::fmt -0 ...     # print results to stdout separated by NUL characters
 ```